 UIC won their first Horizon League game of the 2016-2017 season Friday at the UIC Pavilion, defeating Detroit 78-64 in impressive fashion.

-Freshman guard Tarkus Ferguson led the way with an all around effort: 16 points, six rebounds, six assists and three steals.
+Freshman guard Tarkus Ferguson led the way with an all-around effort, producing 16 points, six rebounds, six assists and three steals.
 Fellow freshman Marcus Ottey chipped in 12 points, and junior forward Tai Odiase added 11 points and eight blocks.
 UIC (8-7, 1-1) dominated on both ends of the floor, shooting 57% as a team and limiting Detroit to 38% from the field.

 UIC had four reserves garner playing time off the bench against Detroit: Kyle Guice, Michael Kolawale, Dominique Matthews and Clint Robinson.